Nicole9-Sky/Django-Blog-project/README.md

 4. Assign a category and upload an image (optional)
 5. Add tags to your post (comma-separated, e.g., "django, tutorial, web-development")
 6. View your published content on the main site or your profile page

+### Using the Dark Mode Feature

+The blog includes a sophisticated dark mode system:

+1. Click the moon/sun icon in the header to toggle between light and dark modes
+2. Your theme preference is automatically saved and persists across sessions
+3. The system respects your operating system's dark mode setting by default
+4. All UI elements, including cards, buttons, and text, adapt to the selected theme
+5. Transitions between themes are smooth and visually appealing

 ### Using Tags